 Clark Pacific awarded contract to supply precast concrete for 49ers stadium project

 Clark Pacific is awarded a competitively bid contract to furnish precast concrete for the new San Francisco 49ers stadium being built in Santa Clara.
 The new $1.2 billion, 68,500-seat stadium is being delivered as a design-build project by a joint venture of Turner Construction and Devcon Construction and design work by architect HNTB.Clark Pacific will manufacture and install over 2,000 precast components including treads, risers, and steps for the stadium seating as well as various stadium walls.
 All precast work will be completed by early 2013.
 It is projected to open in time for the 2014 NFL season

-To meet growing market demand for total precast parking structures and building systems, Clark Pacific opened a new state-of-the art manufacturing facility in Woodland, CA. The facility was located at the site of a former Spreckels Sugar Mill.
-After extensive demolition and repurposing, the site opened and began casting double-tees and other structural precast elements in July 2008.
-The facility has a new batch plant that features a materials recycling system designed to create zero waste in the batching and casting process.
-The first project to be cast at the new manufacturing plant was the Consolidated Rent-A-Car facility at the Norman Mineta International Airport in San Jose, CA, the largest total precast project in California at 1.8M square feet.
+To meet growing market demand for offsite prefabricated parking structures and building systems, Clark Pacific opened a new state-of-the art manufacturing facility in Woodland, CA. The facility is located at the site of a former Spreckels Sugar Mill.
+After extensive demolition and repurposing, the site opened and began manufacturing prefabricated structural elements in July 2008 for the San Jose International Airport ConRAC.

 CLARK PACIFIC Introduces total precast solutions utilizing the precast hybrid moment frame to the California marketplace